-The character device interface for IRIS ATM supports applications (sending IP or non-IP traffic) that require constant bit rates (CBR), variable bit rates (VBR), or best-effort service, as well as applications that manage, configure, or control the ATM subsystem.
+The character device interface for IRIS ATM supports applications (sending IP or non-IP traffic) that require CBR, VBR, or best-effort service, as well as applications that manage, configure, or control the ATM subsystem.
 Through the character device interface, applications can use any combination of PVCs and SVCs.
 Standard IP applications that can tolerate best-effort service are encouraged to use the IP-over-SVC support that is built into the IRIS ATM driver via IP logical network interfaces (atm0, atm1, atm2, and so on) and the BSD socket interface.

-The ATM subsystem clones its devices, so there is no implicit binding between a VC and a minor device (that is, an ATM port).
+Within the ATM subsystem, there is no implicit binding between a VC and an ATM port.
 Because of this design, each hardware device (ATM port) simultaneously supports multiple VCs.
-There is, however, a one-to-one binding between each file descriptor (the cloned device) and its associated VC; that is, each open file descriptor supports only one VC.
+There is, however, a one-to-one binding between each file descriptor and its associated VC; that is, each open file descriptor supports only one VC.
 These relationships are portrayed in Figure 1-2.